dotnet-foundation/wg-outreach/proposals.md

-# Outreach Proposals - WiP
+# Outreach Committee Proposal Process

 Members can secure resources from the .NET Foundation to lead and implement outreach initiatives.
 Initiatives will be determined via the proposal process.
-They will be prioritized and voted on based on the size of impact and interest.
-Committees will be formed around initiatives and will check in with the Outreach group in monthly meetings.
-Proposals are reviewed on a first-come-first-served basis.

-## Proposal Alignment and Submission

-Proposals for Outreach should align with our goals and priorities.
-They should be added with a pull request to the [Proposals](./Proposals) folder.
-They should include the following information:
+These proposals can be of any size, but should be towards the goals of extending the reach of .NET and membership of the .NET Foundation in general.

+## How Do I Make a Proposal?

+If you have an idea or project that you want propose to the .NET Foundation's Outreach Committee, simple visit [Issues](https://github.com/dotnet-foundation/wg-outreach/issues/new/choose) and fill out the proposal template.
+The information you will need for the proposal include:

 - Title
 - Description